Josh Jung Player Props: Rangers vs. White Sox

-The Texas Rangers and Josh Jung (.447 slugging percentage over his past 10 games, including two homers), battle starting pitcher Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Tuesday at 8:10 PM ET.
+The Texas Rangers and Josh Jung (.447 slugging percentage over his past 10 games, including two homers), battle starter Michael Kopech and the Chicago White Sox at Guaranteed Rate Field, Wednesday at 8:10 PM ET.

-In his most recent appearance, he racked up three hits (going 3-for-5 with a home run and an RBI) against the White Sox.
+He had a hitless performance in his last game (0-for-5) against the White Sox.

 Josh Jung Game Info & Props vs. the White Sox